OlofBlomqvist/odd-box/README.md

 ### Security tips

 Since odd-box spawns your defined binaries, you should be careful not to run odd-box in elevated/admin mode.
-To be safe, use a non-restricted port or follow the section for your OS below!
+To be safe, use a non-restricted port so that you do not need root access or follow the section for your OS below!

 #### MacOS: